What is a savings account, and how does it work?

 Related topics

-Money market vs. savings accounts
+Money market accounts vs. savings accounts: What's right for you?

 © Citizens Financial Group, Inc. All rights reserved.
-Citizens is a brand name of Citizens Bank, N.A.
+Citizens Bank, N.A.
 Member FDIC

 Disclaimer: The information contained herein is for informational purposes only as a service to the public and is not legal advice or a substitute for legal counsel.
 You should do your own research and/or contact your own legal or tax advisor for assistance with questions you may have on the information contained herein.